Paris 2024: inclusive and accessible Games

 Benefiting local residents

-Handisport table tennis
+Handisport tennis de table

 Through the "Olympic Transformations" legacy program, Paris wishes to reaffirm its commitment to making this event a shared project that serves local residents and whose benefits will last well beyond 2024.